saydigital/rocco/{{cookiecutter.github_repo_name}}/README.md

   - "/<your>/<local>/<path>/<addons>:/parts/<extra_addons_dir>"
 ```

-And after that just add the new addons_path `/parts/<extra_addons_dir>` inside the yaml file /etc/extra_addons_path.yaml like that:
+And after that just add the new addons_path `/parts/<extra_addons_dir>` inside the yaml file located in `/etc/extra_addons_path.yaml` like that:

 ```
 addons_path:
     - /parts/<extra_addons_dir>
 ```
-`addons_path_generator.py` will automatically pick them up and add them at the end of addons_path inside odoo.conf file.
+`addons_path_generator.py` will automatically pick them up and add them at the end of addons_path inside `odoo.conf` file.
+The last method doesn't require an image rebuild.

 ## Add new Python dependencies